Adison-Masih/Stringy/README.md

 `"10".isIntValued() // returns true`

 ### String.gappedRepeat()
-The predefined String.repeat() does not allow you to add some prefixes and suffixes based on the repeat count, well, StringTyper has got you covered.
+The predefined String.repeat() does not allow you to add some prefixes and suffixes based on the repeat count, well, Stringy has got you covered.

 To Repeat The String:\
 `"hi".gappedRepeat(2) // returns 'hihi'`